-Doing transcription work does require a special set of skills, however.
-Everything from attention to detail to knowledge of the language is important.
-One of the most important skills, though, is typing.
+Doing transcription work does require a special set of skills, however, everything from attention to detail to knowledge of the language is important.
+One of the most important skills, though, is transcriptionist typing speed.

 Keep reading to learn more about why typing speed is so important in the world of transcription whether you do it full-time or part-time.